Jerome C. Wakefield

 In addition to his work on mental disorder, Dr. Wakefield is known for his analysis of the profession of social work as a field properly concerned with "minimal distributive justice," a view on which he has elaborated in a series of articles on the conceptual foundations of social work.
 In this work, using John Rawls' theory of justice as a framework, Dr. Wakefield attempts to integrate the traditional justice-oriented essential mission of social work with the profession's clinical focus via an account of “psychological justice,” the psychological features individuals need in order to participate effectively in our society given its special values and opportunities.
 Dr. Wakefield has also made substantial contributions to the conceptual foundations of psychoanalysis, especially in a series of articles excavating the linkages between Freud's approach to the mind and current cognitive science approaches.
 Recent publications include critiques of some aspects of the "relational" approach to the mind in psychoanalysis, and a series of articles examining Freud’s case history of “Little Hans.”
 Other topics of his scholarship range from an elaboration of a Platonic version of Erikson's concept of generativity to the implications of Continental phenomenology for the psychoanalysis of personality disorders.

-Current projects include a series of articles recently published or in preparation using large psychiatric epidemiological data sets to explore issues of diagnostic validity for mental disorders, particularly depression and substance dependence.
+Current projects include a series of articles using large psychiatric epidemiological data sets to explore issues of diagnostic validity for mental disorders, particularly depression and substance dependence.
 He is also completing a two-volume analysis of Freud’s case of Little Hans from philosophy-of-science and Foucaultian perspectives.
-He also authored the book Freud and Philosophy of Mind, Volume 1: Reconstructing the Argument for Unconscious Mental States (Cham, Switzerland: Palgrave Macmillan, 2018).
+His most recent book is Freud and Philosophy of Mind, Volume 1: Reconstructing the Argument for Unconscious Mental States (Cham, Switzerland: Palgrave Macmillan, 2018).